 Some clients insist on making their masters extremely loud even if the genre of their material does not call for it, and despite my strong advice against it.
 This is the result of the loudness war we have been witnessing for the past few decades; making masters painfully loud just for loudness sake.
 The clients are so worried about their single or album not being competitive volume wise in their genre that they are willing to sacrifice the dynamic range of their material.
 I appreciate that sometimes it is difficult to go against the tide, therefore I offer an extra loud master as an additional option.
 You will receive two versions - one with full dynamic range and the other one, much more compressed.
 Please note that in my opinion a standard master of the loudest music genres such as rock, hip hop or house should be no louder than around -10 up to -8dB RMS.
 An extra loud version can be up to 4 dB louder, though it really depends on the source material.

 It really is at this stage that the importance of good communication at the start of the process transpires.
 The more information I was given and the more detailed it was, the fewer changes to the master are required.
-Since introducing the Job Order form, 99% of my clients were satisfied with the first draft and no amendments were required.
+Since introducing the Job Order form, more then 90% of my clients were satisfied with the first draft and no amendments were required.

 I always advise to listen to the master carefully on various sound systems before deciding whether you like it or not.
 If you are not entirely happy with how the master sounds, you should email me your findings and I will make the necessary adjustments.